 Similar algorithm descriptions

 - An assistance recipient can only apply for assistance from the municipality where the resident is registered.
 For example, as a result of moving house, a person may receive assistance from several municipalities.
-Stichting Inlichtingenbureau (IB) informs the municipalities about this.
-The municipalities can then stop unlawful ongoing benefits.Last change on 11th of October 2024, at 8:40 (CET) | Publication Standard 1.0
+Bureau InformatieDiensten Nederland (BIDN) informs the municipalities about this.
+The municipalities can then stop unlawful ongoing benefits.Last change on 17th of July 2025, at 9:33 (CET) | Publication Standard 1.0

 - Publication category